 One way you could get experience is by being a volunteer.
 Volunteering at a construction site is a great way to get some notches behind your belt and give back at the same time.

 5. You Can Get Work Abroad as Well

-Construction skills are in high demand around the globe and with a solid formation, there aren’t many places where your expertise won’t be valuable.
+Construction skills are in high demand around the globe and with a solid formation, there aren’t many places where your expertise won’t be valued.

 Places like Australia, for instance, are begging for tradespeople to fill positions.
-The country is building at neck breaking speeds and need more skilled construction workers than ever.
+The country is building at neck-breaking speeds and needs more skilled construction workers than ever.
 The pay is very good as well.
 So, if you think that would be an option, you could serve some time in your home country and consider a job abroad after getting some significant experience.